m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/scaling.md

 # Scaling

-Adjust an entity's `scale` to make it larger or smaller.
+Adjust a node's `scale` to make it larger or smaller.

-The `scale` property will adjust an entity's `width` and `height` by the same amount.
+The `scale` property will adjust a node's `width` and `height` by the same amount.
 Adjustments are multiplicative.
-For example, if you set `scale: 2`, the entity will be twice as large as its original size.
+For example, if you set `scale: 2`, the node will be twice as large as its original size.
 A `scale: 1` would have no effect on its appearance.
 Children inherit scaling from their parents.

 Below, we create a circle with `circleOfRadius: 100`, which will be a circle of diameter 200 pixels and will occupy the entire width of the scene (which is 200 pixels wide).
 But, because it has `scale: 0.5`, it will take up only 1/2 of the scene's width.
 The child `Label` within the circle will also be scaled down.

 :::note

 If you want a circle with radius 100 scale of .5, why not simply create a circle with radius 50 and no scale?
-[Later](../interactivity/visual-responses.md), we'll see it is useful to create an entity at one scale, but then change its scale in response to a user action.
+[Later](../interactivity/visual-responses.md), we'll see it is useful to create a node at one scale, but then change its scale in response to a user action.

 :::